lucasnhn/NVDParser/README.md

-Here’s a clean, descriptive **README.md** draft for your program:

----

 # CVE Updater

 This tool synchronizes a local PostgreSQL database with the latest CVE (Common Vulnerabilities and Exposures) data from the [NIST NVD](https://nvd.nist.gov/).